Challenging a Universal Credit decision - Appeal against the decision

 If the new decision does not make you better off, your appeal will carry on, but now it will be against the new decision.

 If your appeal carries on, your appeal form will be sent to HM Courts and Tribunals Service, who run the First Tier Tribunal.
-The benefit office will also include their response.
-This explains:
+The DWP will also include their response.

 The First Tier Tribunal

-The First Tier Tribunal will decide if you are legally entitled to a benefit and can change a decision if they think it is wrong.
+The First Tier Tribunal will decide if you are legally entitled to Universal Credit and can change a decision if they think it is wrong.

 The tribunal could make a decision that leaves you worse off so it is often best to seek advice before deciding whether to appeal.